 - Pickleball Kitchen Explained

 New pickleball players should look for a paddle they can easily control.
-Paddle control is the first step towards becoming a better player.
+Paddle control is the first step toward becoming a better player.
 It creates more consistency in your swing and a better understanding of your game.
 Heavyweight paddles can provide a nice boost in power, but most beginners struggle with the additional weight causing them to lose control of their shots.
-As a result, we recommend beginner pickleball players primarily shop lightweight paddles or middleweight paddles.
+As a result, we recommend beginner pickleball players primarily shop for lightweight paddles or middleweight paddles.

 Another tip for beginner pickleball players to follow is to look for a paddle with a large hitting surface.
 This may seem obvious, but players learning the game of pickleball should use a paddle that offers them the highest chance of making quality contact.
 These types of paddles include elongated paddles, oversized paddles, and wide-body paddle shapes.
-As a player’s skills become more refined, they can shop for paddles with variable shapes and sizes.
+As a players’ skills become more refined, they can shop for paddles with variable shapes and sizes.
 But beginners, just stick to the big, easy-to-swing, affordable pickleball paddles and watch your game take off.

 Pickleball Paddles for Intermediate Players

-As more players grow interested in pickleball, the demand for intermediate paddles continues to steadily climb.
-Not everyone will become an advanced player, but most players that stick with the sport will eventually find themselves playing at an intermediate level.
+As more players grow interested in pickleball, the demand for intermediate paddles continues to climb steadily.
+Not everyone will become an advanced player, but most players who stick with the sport will eventually find themselves playing at an intermediate level.
 Once you have taken the time to learn your game, you’ll begin to understand the importance of owning your own pickleball paddle.
 Especially when you find a paddle that properly suits your game.
 Dinks become easier, and volleys become more natural as you grow more comfortable with your paddle.
 But what should you look for when shopping for a new intermediate pickleball paddle?